rimarque/FDF/README.md

 ```sh
 $ ./fdf/maps/42.fdf
 ```
-Or, if you have your own scenes you want to render:
+Or, if you have your own maps you want to render:

 ```sh
 $ ./fdf ./path_to_map/map_name.rt